 To learn more about the hospital and the project area, visit theABOUTpage.

-To sign up for project updates via email, enter your email in the form below and hit the button when done:
+To sign up for project updates via email, scroll to the bottom of the page and fill out the SIGN-UP FOR UPDATES form.

 CHECK OUT THE FINAL CONCEPTUAL MASTER PLAN!

-Based on the input received from the community on the initial Conceptual Alternatives, the project team refined the concepts into a Draft Conceptual Master Plan.
-A community meeting was held on January 11, 2023, to present the plan and gather feedback.
-If you missed the community meeting, take a look at the OUTREACH tab and scroll down to the "WHAT WE'VE HEARD" section to view the slides and audio recording.
+Based on the input received on the Draft Conceptual Plan, the project team has clarified some of the elements in the Final Conceptual Master Plan, which was presented at a community meeting held on April 12, 2023.
+If you missed the meeting, please visit the OUTREACH tab and scroll down to the "WHAT WE'VE HEARD" section to view the slides and audio recording.

-Click on the image above to view Draft Conceptual Master Plan.
+Click on the image above to view Final Conceptual Master Plan.

-SUMMARY OF CHANGES TO THE CONCEPTUAL MASTER PLAN
+SUMMARY OF REFINEMENTS AND DESCRIPTION OF THE FINAL CONCEPTUAL MASTER PLAN

 The hospital expansion areas and additions are more compact and affect the existing building less.

-The OT Clinic is relocated to an expansion on the north side of the hospital.
+The OT Clinic is relocated to a new wing on the north side of the hospital.

-The Emergency Room expansion is more compact and does not affect the current renovations within the existing hospital structure.
+The Emergency Room expansion is more compact and does not affect the current renovations within the existing hospital.

-The café is located at the front of the hospital near the existing kitchen.
+The café is located at the front of the hospital near the existing kitchen and will have outdoor seating.

 The entire bluff on the makai southern portion of the campus will remain open with walking paths connecting to the existing boardwalk, the KPAL facility, and a new amphitheater for community events.

-The new Public Library, Easter Seals, Ho‘ōla Lāhui Hawai‘i Community Health Center, and State Department of Health administrative offices are located along Kawaihau Road, activating the frontage of the SMMH campus.
+The new Public Library, Easter Seals, Ho‘ōla Lāhui Hawai‘i Community Health Center, and State Department of Health Satellite Services Office are located along Kawaihau Road, activating the frontage of the SMMH campus.
+The existing Physician's House on Kawaihau Road is in the same location as Easter Seals on the plan and if feasible to renovate the existing structure, it may be adaptively reused for Easter Seals.

 The new Police Substation is proposed at a key location at the top of Nunu Road, providing security for the community near the schools but maintains quick and easy access to Kawaihau Road.